marianamaher/marianamaher/README.md

 <br>
 <b>What I do</b>
 <br></br>
-🤖 Research Assistant / Software Developer for the Computer Science Department at Columbia University
+🤖 Research Assistant / Software Developer for the Computer Science Department at Columbia University<br>

 💻 Technology Engineer Intern at Amazon (Summer 2022)